BFB2q/OSdowngrade/README.md

 # OSdowngrade

 IF YOUR HAVING ANY TROUBLES WITH PART 2 OF UNBLOCKING SCROLL ALL THE WAY DOWN ON THIS SITE

+DISCLAIMER: JUSE USE LTMEAT!
+IF THIS WORKS FOR YOU GREAT, IF NOT USE LTMEAT.
+WHAT IT IS AND HOW TO USE CAN BE FOUND HERE "https://ltmeat.bypassi.com/".
+IM NOT UPDATING THIS ANYMORE!!
 ----------------------------------------------------------------------------------------------

 This is a simple tool/steps for chromeOS.
 This includes downgrading chromeOS and then running LTBEEF/Ingot